christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 Assyria and Mitanni occupied overlapping territory.
 Assyria came first and then was dominated by the Mitanni.
 The Assyrians were for a period vassals of the Mitanni kings, who had Aryan names and worshipped Vedic deities.
 Assyria then regained its independence under the Assyrian king Ashur-uballit I, around 1365–1330 BCE.

+The deity Assara Mazas is recorded in an inscription of the Assyrian king Assurbanipal.
+This is the first attested form of the Persian deity Ahura Mazda which proves that Ahura is the Iranian pronunciation of As-Sara ("Lord-King").

 ---

 ### PHASE 3: The Great Upheaval & Reorganization (c.
 1600 – 339 BCE)